Skip to main content

 The conventional model: many cheap tests at the base, fewer expensive tests at the top.

 The test pyramid A pyramid with four horizontal bands.
-The base is the widest, labelled unit tests with many fast tests.
-Above it integration tests, then end-to-end tests, with user acceptance testing as the narrowest band at the top.
-An arrow on the right side indicates that cost and time per test increase upward.
-UAT end-to-end integration unit tests slower fewer faster many ms seconds tens of s minutes cost and time per test increase upward
+The base is the widest, labelled unit tests with many fast tests running in milliseconds.
+Above it integration tests running in seconds, then end-to-end system tests running in tens of seconds, with user acceptance testing as the narrowest band at the top running over minutes to a full release cycle.
+An arrow on the right side indicates that cost and time per test increase upward while the number of tests decreases upward.
+UAT end-to-end integration unit tests UAT: minutes to a release cycle end-to-end: tens of seconds each integration: ~1-2 seconds each unit: milliseconds each fewer, slower many, faster Cost and time per test increase moving up; the number of tests decreases moving up.
+An inverted pyramid (many end-to-end, few unit tests) is slow, flakey and hard to debug.

 Unit testing